 The answer might surprise you.

 We talk to people all the time who would love to get grants.
-Heck, they’ve tried submitting grants and get told “no” so often that they’re ready to give up.
+Heck, they’ve tried submitting grants for foundation funding and get told “no” so often that they’re ready to give up.

 I hate that.

 Most nonprofits can get grants if they just do it right.

 So, what does it take to get grants?
 What secrets do the successful nonprofits know?

 True.
 All those things are important and can be developed over time.